-As can be seen from Figure 2, changes in ATRs mirror changes in oil prices, and the latter (i.e. the changes in oil prices) mirrors changes in total UK tax revenues from the UKCS.
+As can be seen from Figure 1, changes in marginal tax rates mirror changes in oil prices, and the later (i.e. the changes in oil prices) mirrors changes in total UK tax revenues from the UKCS.
 But has the Government's introduction of the SC, and the subsequent increases in its rate, succeeded in capturing more tax revenues?
 Or has the increase in the Government tax take actually been driven by the rise in oil prices since 2000?
-The answers to these questions should give a clearer idea of whether the introduction, and subsequent increase in the SC, reflects a change in the nature of the UK's governance of its petroleum resources from non-proprietorial towards proprietorial.
+The answers to these questions should give a clearer idea of whether the introduction , and subsequent increase in the SC, reflects a change in the nature of the UK's governance of its petroleum resources from non-proprietorial to proprietorial.